connectrpc/connect-query-es/README.md

 ## What is `Transport`

 `Transport` is a regular JavaScript object with two methods, `unary` and `serverStream`.
 See the definition in the Connect-Web codebase [here](https://github.com/bufbuild/connect-web/blob/main/packages/connect-web/src/transport.ts).  `Transport` defines the mechanism by which the browser can call a gRPC-web or Connect backend.
+Read more about Transport on the [connect docs](https://connect.build/docs/web/choosing-a-protocol).

 ## What if I already use Connect-Web?